contributte/di/.docs/README.md

 extensions:
     aware: Contributte\DI\Extension\ContainerAwareExtension
 ```

-At this moment you can use `IContainerAware` interface and let container to be injected.
+From that moment you can use `IContainerAware` interface and let container inject.

 ```php
 <?php